kgoebber/Met_Computer_Apps/reading-input-in-python.md

+# Reading Input in Python

+There are a lot of different ways to read data into a Python program.
+This chapter will review some of the basic input methods from the commandline as well as some easy methods through various modules.

-# Reading Data From the Command Line
+## Reading Data From the Command Line

 There are times when we want to be able to have the person running a program give input after being asked a question.
 We used this feature in Fortran and we had a simple read statement;